fossas/spectrometer/docs/userguide.md

 *NOTE: Currently, text reports are not supported, and the report will be* *printed as JSON.
 It is recommended to use the `--json` flag anyway, since* *the behavior of the command without the flag will change in the future.*

+### Reporting for Monorepo projects

+Before a report can be run, both a "build" and "issue scan" must be completed on the backend, like in `fossa test`.
+We will automatically wait for these to finish, but doing so requires the same detection and fallback process as described in [Testing Monorepo projects](#testing-monorepo-projects).
+For this reason, `fossa report` also accepts a `--monorepo` flag, which has the same effect as it does during `fossa test`.

 ## Common FOSSA Project Flags